Move4Live – Manual

 1. Launch Ableton Live.

-2. Open Settings and navigate to the Link, Tempo & MIDI page.
+2. Open Preferences and navigate to the Tempo & MIDI page.

 3. Under MIDI → Control Surfaces, select Move4Live in any free slot.
 Input and output can remain set to None or their previous values.